abhiwand/atk/doc/source/ad_inst_ta1.rst

 Answer the prompts to configure the cluster.
 To see an example of the prompts see :doc:`/ad_inst_ta3`.

-The script goes through all the necessary configurations to get the |TA|
+The script goes through all the necessary configurations to get the |PACKAGE|
 service running.
 The script can be run multiple times but there is a danger that configuring the database multiple times can wipe out a users data frames and graphs.